hazadus/nuxt-trello-board/README.md

 ## Features

 - Kanban board with columns, cards, and full drag-and-drop support.
+- Create as many boards as you wish.
 - Mark cards as "done" or "favorite".
 - Data stored on backend in MongoDB.
-- User authentication (no sign up at the moment, login and logout only).
+- User authentication.

-**Coming soon**: implement sign up page, allow to create and manage multiple boards.
-When these features will be ready, I'll deploy the app for public access.
+**Coming soon**: Now the project is being polished.
+When the basic features will be ready enough, I'll deploy the app for public access.

 See [Issues](https://github.com/hazadus/nuxt-trello-board/issues) tab for all planned features.